 How does the Suspended Operations policy affect staff who are scheduled to telework?

 Staff who normally telework should discuss their work situation with their supervisor to determine if the suspension of operations affects their work.
 If they are able to accomplish work during periods of suspended operations, they should be encouraged to do so.

-Can an overtime exempt professional staff employee who was scheduled to be on paid leave during the period of suspended operations withdraw the leave request and receive regular pay for the days away from work?
+Can an overtime exempt professional staff employee who was scheduled to be on paid time off during the period of suspended operations withdraw the time off request and receive regular pay for the days away from work?